SuelaCark/Encoder-and-Decoder/README.md

 more about the real-life implementation of coding projects

 ### Future features:
-In the future, I intend to implement more complex ciphers such as poly
+In the future, I intend to implement:
+- More complex ciphers
+- Graphic User Interface
+- Get file input for encrypting/decrypting

-### Description of the problem:
+### Description of the problem and its solution:
-•	Short (one or two paragraph) description of the problem.

-### The solution:
+Cybersecurity as a field is growing to be more crucial day-by-day.
+Our everyday usage of online sources with the security of our passwords lead to security vulnerabilities.
+While each password is encrypted by using hash mapping and other encryption/mapping methods, sometimes the passwords can still be breakable due to the correlation of the password with the user's life, eg. password which holds the user's dog name.
+Hence, to prevent this direct breaking of user passwords, I decided to create a cipher encoder and decoder project which allows anyone to give an additional layer of security to their passwords.

 ### Project structure: